-3. Describe the strategies and services that will be used in the local area to:
+- Describe the strategies and services that will be used in the local area to: - a.

-a.
 Facilitate engagement of employers in workforce development programs, including small employers and employers in in-demand industry sectors and occupations.

-Through the One-Stop Center in Creston, partners will develop, offer, and deliver quality business services that assist businesses and industry sectors in overcoming the challenges of recruiting, retaining, and developing talent for the local area economy.
+Through our Ottumwa and Marshalltown One-Stop Centers, one-stop partners will develop, offer, and deliver quality business services that assist businesses and industry sectors in overcoming the challenges of recruiting, retaining, and developing talent for the local area economy.
 We will achieve this by utilizing the following strategies:

 - 1. Ensure all staff have a clear understanding of industry skill needs - 2.
 Collaboration, coordination and communication of Business contacts and services provided/offered. - 3.
 Establishment and development of relationships with business networks both large and small. - 4.
 Development, convening, and implementation of Industry and Sector Partnerships. - 5.
 Development of a list of customized business services available beyond the required career services available to employers. - 6.
 Development of an event for Small Business Week, which is the first full week in May. - 7.
-Assistance with the development of a Talent Attraction Strategy and promotion of southwestern lowa.
+Assistance with the development of a Talent Attraction Strategy and promotion of Iowa South.